eljefe303030/Melius/THP/ReadMe.md

 **Q. Is it compatible with Watchtower**

 A. Yes but with limitations.
-You will need to click on the Archives tab in MO2, find the archive `kinggathcreations_spaceship - main.ba2`, right click it and choose extract.
-Make sure Watchtower is below the User Interface sections in the left window of MO2.
-I suggest putting it in section `23 DLC SIZED QUESTS`.
 Armour, weapons and NPCs won't be balanced to the list.
 I will release a patch for this at some point.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)